 A public-private partnership, often referred to as a P3, is defined by the National Council for Public Private Partnerships (NCPPP) as a contractual relationship between the public and private sectors for the execution of a project or service for use by the general public.
 Each party shares resources and the potential risks and rewards associated with the project.

 The U.S. has seen a surge in planned P3 projects following the global financial crisis of 2007–08, according to NCPPP.

 A May 2018 article in The Chronicle of Higher Education reported more and more colleges and universities are considering P3s as a way to upgrade and replace aging facilities to remain competitive.
 A typical P3 agreement involves a private developer providing capital and construction services on campus property, leasing the building to the college or university for a number of years, and then reverting ownership to the institution.

 The benefits of a P3 in remaking a campus, according to The Chronicle of Higher Education article:

 - Lower cost.

-Using the public-private partnership model for residence halls would deliver additional value and savings to the university, reduce the time frame for project delivery and result in lower student rental rates.
+For example, using the public-private partnership (P3) model for the residence halls project delivered additional value and savings to the university, reducing the time frame for project delivery and resulting in lower student rental rates.